rust-lang/book/nostarch/chapter12.md

 various arguments and check return values without having to call our binary from the command line.

-In this section, we’ll add the searching logic to the `minigrep` program by using the Test-driven development (TDD) process.
-This software development technique follows these steps:
+In this section, we’ll add the searching logic to the `minigrep` program using the test-driven development (TDD) process with the following steps:

 1. Write a test that fails and run it to make sure it fails for the reason you expect.